Porte des Morts: Reputation

 Death's Door was used primarily by vessels sailing between ports along Green Bay and those along middle to southern Lake Michigan.
 Going around Washington Island would add roughly thirty miles to the voyage.
 At a time when ships made between five and ten miles an hour in good sailing weather, that meant three to six additional hours.
 So captains used Death's Door often until the Sturgeon Bay Ship Canal was completed in 1878.
 By using the canal sailors could not only avoid Death's Door, but especially could shorten their voyage by over a hundred miles.

-Porte des Morts Passage today
+Modern usage

 While Great Lakes freighters still navigate through Death's Door Passage on occasion on routes from Lake Superior to ports in Green Bay waters, most use the Rock Island Passage.
 Freighters from southern Lake Michigan will use the Sturgeon Bay ship canal constructed in 1881.
 Commercial ferries transit Death's Door Passage daily to provide transport from mainland Door County to Washington Island.
 Recreation boating is common since navigation is not dangerous with modern marine electronics.

 As sheets of ice in the Porte des Mortes passage fragment apart, they are able to form long ice stringers extending into Lake Michigan and also crossing the Rock Island passage.
 In 2014, a photo of this phenomenon was featured as the NASA Earth Observatory Image of the Day.